ayushtripathi1025/Employee-Performance-Prediction/readme.md

-Here's a more concise and professional rewrite of your project with the author's name updated to Ayush Tripathi:

----

 # Employee Productivity Prediction Using Machine Learning

 A web-based solution utilizing machine learning to predict the productivity of garment factory workers, based on various operational factors.